duelj/design-manual/ui-toolkit/sidebar_prefooter.md

 ### Prefooter

 * Content can be one or two columns in prefooter depending on need.

-* Content is populated in a Z-order, chonologically.
+* Content is populated in a Z-order, chronologically.

 </div>